kmayerb/tcrdist2/docs/Example_2.rst

 =========

 Example 2 illustrates some of the flexibility of tcrdist2.
-See Example 1 for more detailed explanations of the step-wise procedure and TCRrep class.
+See Example 1 for similar material with more detailed explanations of the step-wise procedure and TCRrep class.

 .. code:: python